BiAY

 Are You Ready to Order a Chronological Bible?

-Important Note: My Study Guide and devotional were written for the One Year Chronological Bible New Living Translation (NLT 2000).
+My Study Guide and devotional were written for the One Year Chronological Bible New Living Translation (NLT 2000).
 It does not work with other chronological translations, which have different reading schedules.
 Therefore, when you purchase a Bible, please make sure that you get the one pictured here.

 The One Year Chronological Bible is not hard to find.
 Just visit your local Christian bookstore.
 If it is not there, you can always order one online.
+Click here to purchase one on Amazon.

 Example Pages from the Study Guide